astoaks05/miniature-octo-invention/README.md

 - **Free APIs**: [Public APIs List](https://github.com/public-apis/public-apis)
 - **Icon libraries**: [Font Awesome](https://fontawesome.com/), [Heroicons](https://heroicons.com/)

+## You're still Here?
+- Take a look at some web-app stacks/frameworks/libraries like React, Vue, Svelte, etc. and try to implement those for this.
+- Don't just stop at Cursor.
+The developer world is teeming with new AI-tools at every corner, so if Cursor fails you, perhaps a CLI might save you!

 ## Remember

 The best way to learn is to **build something you're excited about**.
 If weight conversion interests you more than length, modify this project!
 If you want to build a cooking measurement converter, go for it!
 The skills you learned here apply to any project.